Techtonica/curriculum/_projects/recipe-page/phase-2-css-prompt.md

 When you're satisfied that `styles.css` is properly linked to `index.html`, run `git status`.
 Add and commit, making sure to write a descriptive commit message in the present tense, such as "Link stylesheet to index."

-#### Part 4 - Add a brief background or blurb about the recipe
+#### Part 4 - Change the background color of your webpage

-Using the `<p>` paragraph tags, write a little blurb or background story about the recipe underneath the title.
-It doesn't need to be long; a few sentences will do.
-Don't worry about how the text looks on the webpage.
-We'll make things more readable when we style the text with CSS in Phase 2 of the project!
+If you want to change your paragraph text back to black from the temporary blue, do so now by simply deleting all the code in `styles.css`.

+Now, write some CSS code in `styles.css` that will change the background color to any color you like!
+You can use [this color picker](http://htmlcolorcodes.com/color-picker/) to find the right hexadecimal color code.
+- Keep in mind that readability is really important.
+It's very hard for most people to read screens that have really bright backgrounds (yellow, orange, red, pink) or really dark backgrounds (black, brown, navy).

 Refresh `index.html` in Chrome by pressing `<COMMAND> + r`.
+Does your new background color show up?

 ![Image of webpage after adding blurb](https://github.com/Techtonica/curriculum/blob/master/_projects/recipe-page/screenshots/step4-blurb.png)

-#### Part 5 - Add an unordered list of ingredients
+#### Part 5 - Change the font and font color of your headings and paragraphs

 Using the `<ul>` unordered list tags and the `<li>` list item tags, list the ingredients in the order that they will be used in the recipe.
 Be sure to include the amount you need of each ingredient!